dfcastellanos/MEPLS/doc/tutorial/step2.md

 ```

 We can see that the parent's element state has been updated with the same eigenstrain increment
-that we calculated above when calling @ref example::Slip::Scalar<dim>::get_eigenstrain_increment
+that we calculated above when calling @ref example::slip::Scalar<dim>::get_eigenstrain_increment
 by ourselves.
 Also, the elastic effects of adding such increment have been computed, and the
 elements stress state updated accordingly.
 The slip event also influences the macroscale
 properties: there is a non-zero global von Mises plastic deformation and, since the total strain is